 » Concentration – some will contain only 20% grape must, with the remaining volume made up of another wine vinegar.

-» Additives - coloring, caramel, guar gum, or corn flour is usually added to the least expensive brands of balsamic vinegar to artificially simulate the sweetness and thickness that is naturally created from the lengthly aging process of Traditional Balsamic Vinegar.
-It is these colorings and caramel flavorings in the lowest quality of balsamic vinegars which may or may not contain gluten, so always be sure to check the label.
+» Additives – coloring, caramel, guar gum, or corn flour is usually added to the least expensive brands of balsamic vinegar to artificially simulate the sweetness and thickness that is naturally created from the lengthly aging process of Traditional Balsamic Vinegar.
+It is these colorings and caramel flavorings in the lowest quality of balsamic vinegar which may or may not contain gluten, so always be sure to check the label.

-The commercial-grade balsamic vinegar are not made from grapes at all, and will be found at all grocery stores.
-They are made from a mixture of wine vinegar, sugar, water, preservatives, caramel, and flavorings - and will definitely not have been made in Italy.
+The commercial-grade balsamic vinegar is not made from grapes at all and will be found at all grocery stores.
+They are made from a mixture of wine vinegar, sugar, water, preservatives, caramel, and flavorings – and will definitely not have been made in Italy.
 Gluten may or may not be present in these colorings and flavorings, so be sure to check the label.
 There are no standards or controls in making this grade of balsamic vinegar, which is why it is by far the cheapest.

 So what should you buy?

-For the little balsamic that you will use, I think spend a bit of money to get one that is at least authentic.
-Traditional balsamic is most likely out of your price range, especially for a condiment, so when choosing one of the less expensive Balsamic Vinegar of Modena, buy the best you can afford (and make sure 'Product of Italy' is clearly stated on the bottle).
+For the little balsamic that you will use, I think spending a bit of money to get one that is at least authentic.
+Traditional balsamic is most likely out of your price range, especially for a condiment, so when choosing one of the less expensive Balsamic Vinegar of Modena, buy the best you can afford (and make sure ‘Product of Italy’ is clearly stated on the bottle).
 This is definitely a case of where the more money you spend, the better quality product you will get.

 Crema di Balsico is balsamic vinegar that has been reduced until it is thick and syrupy.
 It is used as a finishing sauce to drizzle over dishes like pizza, appetizers and even strawberries or ice cream.
 Save yourself some money (and potential gluten contamination if it was made from uncontrolled sources/processes), and make your own: In a small non-reactive saucepan, boil 1 cup of balsamic vinegar until it is reduced to 1/4 cup and becomes thick and syrupy.
 It will keep indefinitely stored in a sealed jar in the fridge.